gyulanemeth/bluefox.email/posts/what-bluefox-email-does-for-deliverability-and-what-you-need-to-do.md

 Dedicated IPs can also be useful in **enterprise or regulated environments**, where receiving systems apply strict filtering rules.
 In some cases, organisations may require traffic to come from specific, known IP addresses so they can explicitly allowlist them within internal security or email filtering systems.

 It is important to note that dedicated IPs also introduce additional responsibility.
-Because reputation is no longer shared, your sending behaviour directly determines the reputation of that IP.
+Because reputation is no longer shared, your sending behaviour directly determines the [IP reputation](/email-sending-concepts/ip-reputation) of that address.
 This typically requires:

 * a careful warm-up process;
 * consistent sending patterns;